 So how did we make it happen in less than two years?
 While paying childcare for twin infants?
 Looking back, I think we were on autopilot most times due to lack of sleep.
 But here, let me break down the key actions we took.
 Hopefully you will find it useful!

-How We Paid Off That Nasty Debt
+How We Paid it Off

 - Live SMALL.
 And don’t buy that bigger house.
 We in fact were THIS close to buying a bigger house because, well, we were expecting twins.
 And that’s just what you do, right?
 WRONG!
 Another dirty secret for you fine readers: we got turned down for a mortgage on a $435,000 house just a few blocks over from our $275,000 gem.
 Why?
 Because you need to rent out your rental homes for at least twelve months for it to count towards your income.
 We had only been renting ours for nine months, so we looked like over-leveraged stooges to the lender.
 Point is, we got lucky getting turned down.
 Nowadays we look back and are grateful things wound up where they did.
 The twins are doing just fine sharing a room, and we find our 1,500 square feet of living space more than adequate.